Are Nuts Actually A Good Snack? A Nutritionist Explains

 - Adding nuts or nut butter to whole-grain bread or crackers or a piece of fruit leaves you feeling fuller longer because of the protein, fiber, and fat.

 An ounce or a handful of nuts contain about 160 to 200 calories, 12 to 20 grams of fat, 3 to 6 grams of protein, and 4 to 9 grams of carbs in addition to fiber ranging from 1 gram to 3.5 grams.

-When incorporated into a healthy diet, nuts may help reduce risk factors for many chronic diseases including diabetes and cardiovascular disease.
-Most nuts are considered heart-healthy and anti-inflammatory because they are a good source of healthy fats, antioxidants, and other vitamins and minerals.
-One study shows a greater benefit from adding a handful of nuts daily to a Mediterranean diet than adding olive oil.
+When incorporated into a healthy diet, nuts may help reduce risk factors for many chronic diseases including diabetes2 and cardiovascular disease.
+Most nuts are considered heart-healthy3 and anti-inflammatory because they are a good source of healthy fats, antioxidants, and other vitamins and minerals.
+One study shows a greater benefit from adding a handful of nuts daily4 to a Mediterranean diet than adding olive oil.

 Each type of nut provides a unique profile of essential nutrients: